Rachel Campos-Duffy: The View

-She tried out three times for a co-host spot on the daytime television talk show The View.
-After Debbie Matenopoulos left the show in 1999, Campos competed in an on-air try-out with Lisa Ling and Lauren Sánchez.
-Ling was eventually hired.
+Campos tried out three times for a co-host spot on the daytime television talk show The View.
+After Debbie Matenopoulos left the show in 1999, Campos competed in an on-air try-out with Lisa Ling and Lauren Sánchez; Ling was eventually hired.
 After Ling's departure in 2002, Campos—who by then held her own "coffee talk" show with other Wisconsin housewives—again competed in a week-long on-air try-out, this time against Erin Hershey Presley and Elisabeth Hasselbeck.

-In November 2003 Hasselbeck was hired to replace Ling.
+In November 2003, Hasselbeck was hired to replace Ling.
 In July 2013 when Hasselbeck left The View to replace Gretchen Carlson as the female co-host of Fox & Friends, Campos once again tried out but Jenny McCarthy was hired to fill the spot.

 Fox News

 On June 21, 2018, during an appearance on the Fox News program The Ingraham Angle, Campos-Duffy defended the Trump administration's controversial practice of separating immigrant families arrested crossing the US border.
 Speaking of the facilities where the children were housed, she said, "The detention centers are far safer than the journey that these children just came on, and I will say this...people aren't stupid.
 I spoke to some African-Americans who say, 'Gosh, the conditions of the detention centers are better than some of the projects that I grew up in.'"
 The comments drew immediate criticism, including from black Vox reporter Jane Coaston,<ref name=BusinessInsider New York Times Magazine writer Nikole Hannah-Jones, Britni Danielle of Essence magazine, and filmmaker Ava DuVernay.

-In 2017, Campos-Duffy praised Republican congressional candidate Greg Gianforte of Montana for physically assaulting Ben Jacobs, a reporter for The Guardian.
-The incident occurred when Gianforte grabbed Jacobs, threw him to the ground and punched him after Jacobs tried to interview him about the Republican health care plan, which Campos-Duffy called "Montana justice".

-After Joe Biden won the 2020 presidential election against President Donald Trump, Campos-Duffy claimed that there had been "fraud and shenanigans" in the election.

 In May 2021 Campos-Duffy was hired as a permanent co-host on Fox & Friends Weekend.

 On August 22, 2021, Campos-Duffy criticized President Joe Biden for the Taliban retaking of Afghanistan, blaming his "mental state" for the event.
-She also blamed First Lady Jill Biden by saying that she failed the country by allowing her husband to run for president.
-Jill Biden's press secretary Michael LaRosa, responded the following day, calling the comments "disgusting" and saying that "[Campos-Duffy and Fox News] know better.
+She also blamed First Lady Dr. Jill Biden, saying that she failed the country by allowing her husband to run for president.
+Dr. Biden's press secretary, Michael LaRosa, responded the following day, calling the comments "disgusting" and saying that "[Campos-Duffy and Fox News] know better.
 They can do better and their viewers deserve better.
 I hope they'll apologize to the First Lady and leave this kind of talk in the [trash] where it belongs."

 On March 14, 2022, Campos-Duffy stated that the United States provoked Russia's invasion of Ukraine the month prior, a point with which her co-host, Brian Kilmeade, disagreed.